deathbybandaid/fHDHR_USTVGO/README.md

 Join us in `#fHDHR <irc://irc.freenode.net/#fHDHR>`_ on Freenode.

-THIS FORK DOES NOT WORK completely.
-Streams don't play, but channels and EPG work great.
+THIS FORK IS BUGGY, but kinda works.

 Due to multiple issues, I'm dropping support for Windows.
 Sorry.
 I'll accept PRs to alleviate this.